 Requirements for an Effective Email Management Solution in SharePoint

-With these challenges in mind, what are the best practices for an organization implementing a successful email management solution?
+With these challenges in mind, what are the best practices for an organization to implement a successful email management solution?

 Requirement #1 Ensure Searchability

 Legal discovery is not the only scenario in which you need robust classification and metadata.
-Project management is a common scenario in which emails and attachments are necessary for planning, budgeting, executing or defending the invoice for project.
+Project management is a common scenario in which emails and attachments are necessary for planning, budgeting, executing or defending the invoice.
 Quick and simplified searchability is a must.

 SharePoint structures content for easy searchability.
 Finding relevant documents through the SharePoint structure is faster and simpler than locating numerous email threads, and it can help ensure team members who join a project mid-stream get caught up quickly and thoroughly.

 Requirement #2 Library Set Up by the User